magento/devdocs/guides/v2.0/cloud/basic-information/starter-architecture.md

 github_link: cloud/basic-information/starter-architecture.md
 ---

-All of your code is contained in the Magento Commerce (Cloud) Starter project.
+All of your code is contained in the {{site.data.var.<ece>}} Starter project.
 The _project_ is your Magento store code, extensions, and integrations in a Master Git branch.
 Each project supports up to four active *environments* including `master` with an associated active Git branch in PAAS (Platform as a Service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.

 These environments are read-only, accepting deployed code changes from Git branches pushed from your local workspace.